gasparka/thesis/docs/3_synthesis.rst

 The conversion process is one of the advantages of Pyha, compared to other similar tools.
 The process has low complexity and produces well formatted and readable VHDL.
-In addition, syntax conversion could be easily extended to support other conversion targets like SytemVerilog or C.
+In addition, syntax conversion could be easily extended to support other conversion targets like SystemVerilog or C.